 I love getting my hands dirty designing and caring for gardens, in the city and in my own garden in Turners Falls, MA (and yes, I still help my mom in her garden).

 Of course I still love taking pictures, especially of gardens, landscapes and architecture.
-My other interests include traditional healthy cooking (based on the research of Dr. Weston A. Price), bird watching, travel and spending time with my partner and two amazing sons.
+My other interests include traditional healthy cooking (based on the research of Dr. Weston A. Price), bird watching, travel and spending time with my husband and two amazing sons.

 JAY GARDENS HEADQUARTERS

 Red Hook, Brooklyn